3noix/MyMFD/README.md

 You can consult the list of the currently supported keys in this file: *src/MainApp/code/KeyStrokeGenerator.cpp*

 As this program can generate keystrokes from received http requests, and as the app currently listen to any input connection, it may be a **security issue**: if someone is able to establish a connection to your computer and does the right http requests, he/she can generate the keystrokes he/she wants.
-So close the PC app when you don't use it.
-I am also thinking about disabling the keystrokes on demand (using another argument) for people that would only want to use vJoy devices.
+So close the PC app when you don't use it, or if you don't use key strokes (i.e. only vJoy devices) you can specify the `-nokeystroke` command line option.